Perfectoid overconvergent Siegel modular forms and the overconvergent Eichler--Shimura morphism: Introduction

-One key ingredient for such a perfectoid construction is the (toroidally compactified) perfectoid Siegel modular variety $\overline{\calX}_{\Gamma(p^{\infty})}$ studied in \cite{Pilloni-Stroh-CoherentCohomologyandGaloisRepresentations}.
-This perfectoid space comes equipped with the \emph{Hodge--Tate period map} $\pi_{\HT}: \overline{\calX}_{\Gamma(p^{\infty})}\rightarrow \adicFL$ where the adic flag variety $\adicFL$ parameterises maximal lagrangian subspaces of a fixed symplectic space of rank $2g$.
-We also consider the Siegel modular variety $\overline{\calX}_{\Iw^+}$ for the finite \emph{strict Iwahori level} (see Definition \ref{Definition: Siegel modular varieties of (strict) Iwahoris level} for details), viewed as an adic space.
-Roughly speaking, the strict Iwahori level serves as a deeper level compared with the usual Iwahori level.
-There is a natural projection $\overline{\calX}_{\Gamma(p^{\infty})}\rightarrow \overline{\calX}_{\Iw^+}$ from the Siegel modular variety at infinite level to the one at finite level.
+Compared with the aforementioned works, one of the new ingredients in this paper is the {\it toroidally compactified} perfectoid Siegel modular variety $\overline{\calX}_{\Gamma(p^{\infty})}$ at the infinite level studied in \cite{Pilloni-Stroh-CoherentCohomologyandGaloisRepresentations}.
+This perfectoid space is equipped with the \emph{Hodge-Tate period map} $\pi_{\HT}: \overline{\calX}_{\Gamma(p^{\infty})}\rightarrow \adicFL$ where $\adicFL$ is the flag variety parameterising maximal lagrangian subspaces of a fixed symplectic space of rank $2g$.
+We also consider the (toroidally compactified) Siegel modular variety $\overline{\calX}_{\Iw^+}$ at the \emph{strict Iwahori level} (see Definition \ref{Definition: Siegel modular varieties of (strict) Iwahoris level} for details).
+The strict Iwahori level here is a certain deeper level compared with the usual Iwahori level.\footnote{ The use of the strict Iwahori level is due to a technicality in our construction of the overconvergent Eichler--Shimura morphisms.
+Our discussions in \S \ref{section:constructionsheaf} and \S \ref{section:overconvergentcohomologies} can also be carried out using the usual Iwahori level. } Moreover, in order to investigate the overconvergent Siegel modular forms, we consider certain open subspaces $\overline{\calX}_{\Gamma(p^{\infty}), w}$ and $\overline{\calX}_{\Iw^+, w}$ of $\overline{\calX}_{\Gamma(p^{\infty})}$ and $\overline{\calX}_{\Iw^+}$, respectively.
+They are strict neighborhoods of the usual ordinary loci and are referred to as the \emph{$w$-ordinary loci} (see Definition \ref{Definition: w-ordinary}).